 ‘I think one of the things that is lacking is true transparency on this issue, from all of the different criminal justice agencies, nationally and locally,’ he said.
 ‘Everyone… should be able to look at their local police force area, their local criminal justice work, and understand the scale of the disparities.’

 Whilst transparency is undoubtedly important, we already have plenty of data pointing at the institutional racism present in the police and criminal justice system.
-Police are nine times more likely to stop and search Black people, and six times more likely to strip search Black children.
+Police are seven times more likely to stop and search Black people, and six times more likely to strip search Black children.
 Some 78 per cent of those listed on the Met's Gangs Matrix are Black.
 Black people are also 5.7 times more likely than white people to have force used against them and eight times more likely to be ‘compliant handcuffed’.

 The question that must be asked is do we need more data and transparency or do we need transformative change and action?